29 Jan 2026

 How Time Pressure Changes Everything

 The ASVAB is timed, and while it is not designed to be cruel, time pressure magnifies small weaknesses.
 Spending too long on one math question can create stress later in the section.
-Reading too slowly can hurt Paragraph Comprehension even if you understand the material.
+Reading too slowly can hurt Paragraph Comprehension, even if you understand the material.

 Is the ASVAB Harder Than School Tests?